 In compliance with the Americans with Disabilities Act (ADA) guidelines, ensures that students with disabilities are receiving adequate accommodations and assistance in compliance with the Americans with Disabilities Act (ADA) guidelines.
 Oversees the activities of the special populations program in compliance with Perkin’s grant guidelines, ensuring that recipients of special populations are receiving adequate services.

 PRIMARY DUTIES AND RESPONSIBILITIES*

-Identifies and recruits students with disabilities and candidates for special populations grant and informs them of services available.
+Identifies students with disabilities and candidates for special populations grant and informs them of services available.
 Assesses students’ eligibility for program services, arranges accommodations to meet students’ needs and performs other duties to facilitate equal access and students’ successful course and program completion.

 Works with faculty, staff, and external service providers and agencies to coordinate and implement services for students with disabilities.

 Initiates and maintains liaison with secondary schools and outside agencies to provide information about services for students with disabilities.

 Acts as an advocate for students with disabilities/special population students and participates in development of an educational environment that promotes their success.